EswarChandVuppala555/Eswar593-Niner-PathFinder/README.md

    - After making changes to some backend code, use,
     ```bash
     docker compose restart chat-backend
+    # or, more safely:
+    docker compose down
+    docker compose up --build
     ```

 6. **Chat!** - To interact with the Streamlit: Open a web browser and navigate to [**localhost:8501**](localhost:8501)